LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 JupyterLab has several other handy features:

 - You can easily type, edit, and copy and paste blocks of code.
-- Tab complete allows you to easily access the names of things you are using and learn more about them.
 - It allows you to annotate your code with links, different sized text, bullets, etc. to make it more accessible to you and your collaborators.
-- It allows you to display figures next to the code that produces them to tell a complete story of the analysis.
+- It allows you to display figures next to the code to better explore your data and visualize the fruits of your analysis.

-Each notebook contains one or more cells that contain code, text, or images.
+- Each notebook contains one or more cells that contain code, text, or images.

 ### Start JupyterLab
 Once you have created the `lc-python` directory on your Desktop, you can start JupyterLab by opening a shell command line interface or by using Anaconda Navigator.